2025 Pertamina corruption case: Investigation

 As of 8 March 2025, the Attorney General's Office have investigated total 8 witnesses.
 Among those who investigated are staff from Ministry of Energy and Mineral Resources, The Special Working Unit for the Organization of Upstream Oil and Gas Business Activities (SKK Migas), PT Pertamina and its subsidiaries, and Indonesian automotive journalist Fitra Eri.

+Verdict

+On 27 February 2026, Riva Siahaan and five other Pertamina executives received jail sentences of 9-10 years.
+On the same day, verdict hearings which continued for more than 10 hours into the early morning of the next day, announced a 15 years prison sentence for Riza Chalid's son Muhammad Kerry Adrianto Riza, and 14 years for Gading Ramadhan Juedo as well as for Dimas Werhaspati.
+Prosecutors had previously named Riza Chalid as a suspect in July, but he had already left Indonesia earlier in the year and remains a fugitive.
+In early March, all of them submitted their appeals.

 Reactions

 The corruption scandal has caused mixed reactions among the government circle and the public perception toward Pertamina.
 The scandal has tarnished Pertamina reputation nationwide.

 Officials

 During the press conference, The director of Pertamina, Simon Aloysius Mantiri openly made a public apology for the corruption and adulteration of Pertamax.
 Simon also stated that the corruption case is a harsh blow on Pertamina and appreciate the effort of law enforcement in solving the case and is willing to cooperate with the law if needed.

 In a separate press conference, Attorney General ST Burhanuddin assures the public that the current investigation has nothing to do with the adulterated oil issues and urged the public to remain calm.
 Burhanuddin also urged the public to keep supporting Pertamina claiming that the products sold by Pertamina are safe to use.